ellcontreras/exons/README.md

 # exons
-Platform to find people to collaborate
+Platform to find communities to collaborate